 By actively managing our stress we change from passively sitting in the passenger seat of our stress reaction into actively choosing our response to the situation.
 Accepting that there is stress also doesn't mean that we have to endure it but that we see it for what it is.
 We are then able to analyze the situation and choose how we work within ourselves and in regard to the organization we work for.

 We have more clarity, are able to really listen to and understand other points of view, and find satisfying solutions that consider all parties involved.
 We can navigate difficult situations more skillfully and become aware of mechanisms at the workplace that cause unnecessary amounts of work and can, therefore, address them calmly.

 Explore these articles from happiness.com and wider afield to discover practical tips that can help you manage your stress effectively.

-Tine is part of the happiness.com team.
-She's an artist, meditator, media engineer and MBSR teacher.
-If she's not traveling she's working on turning her rooftop terrace into a garden paradise.
-Find out more about her on Instagram.
+Tine is an artist, meditator, media engineer, activist and MBSR teacher.
+If she's not reading or writing she's working on turning her city garden into an edible paradise.
+Find out more about Tine on herrberta.art.

 Life is seldom smooth-sailing.
 Sonia Vadlamani shares some helpful, research-backed ways that can make navigating through life obstacles a great deal

 Volunteering is a rewarding experience that can unlock a host of benefits.
 James Frew explains why he started volunteering for the Samaritans